-While both forms of subordination are possible in Ireland and are commonly used in Irish acquisition financings, contractual subordination is a feature of most deals.
-In smaller or less complicated transactions, the borrower’s sponsors and the lenders may enter into a simple subordination agreement.
+In smaller or less complicated transactions, rather than entering into an intercreditor agreement, the borrower’s sponsors and the lenders may enter into a simple subordination agreement.
 However, in most acquisition financings, an intercreditor agreement will be used.
-As noted above, Irish law-governed inter-creditor agreements will typically be in the LMA standard form.
+As noted above, Irish law-governed inter-creditor agreements will typically be based on the LMA's standard form.

 Unlike in England, the Irish Companies Act 2014 (the Companies Act) gives statutory recognition to subordination which will bind a liquidator in a winding-up.
 In addition, there is general agreement that customary subordination provisions (such as those found in the LMA’s inter-creditor agreement) should be enforceable in Ireland.

 The main purpose of an inter-creditor agreement is to clarify the relationship between two or more classes of creditors.
-Some of the key features of an Irish inter-creditor agreement will be:
+Some of the key features of an Irish inter-creditor agreement are:

 (a) first, the senior debt and hedging liabilities pari passu,